RocketPy-Team/RocketPy/docs/user/airbrakes.rst

 - The air brakes' **drag coefficient** as a function of the air brakes' ``deployed level`` and of the ``Mach number``.
-This can be done by defining by inputing the directory of a ``CSV`` file containing the drag coefficient as a function of the  air brakes' deployed level and of the ``Mach number``.
+This can be done by defining by inputting the directory of a ``CSV`` file containing the drag coefficient as a function of the  air brakes' deployed level and of the ``Mach number``.
   The ``CSV`` file must have three columns: the first column must be the air brakes' deployed level, the second column must be the ``Mach number``, and